KalaniEhuKai/SliceAndDiceDataDisplayTwitchExtension/dev_notes.md

 1. Start stream
 1. Make sure to end stream and set Status to Local Test when done

-# Steps for updating SliceAndDiceAlmanacCursesData:
+# Steps for updating SliceAndDiceAlmanacCursesData / SliceAndDiceAlmanacBlessingsData:
 To export newer versions of the file:
-1. Download the data file from https://docs.google.com/spreadsheets/d/1QeTmPwCAOJCBKy5VgKhupcLrtSFuFa0fPT_zuShv3M8/gviz/tq?tqx=out:json&sheet=Curses
+1. Download the data file from https://docs.google.com/spreadsheets/d/1QeTmPwCAOJCBKy5VgKhupcLrtSFuFa0fPT_zuShv3M8/gviz/tq?tqx=out:json&sheet=Curses (or sheet=Blessings)
 2. Rename it SliceAndDiceAlmanacCursesData.js
 3. Remove the text at the start of the file before the first {
     1. like /*O_o*/ google.visualization.Query.setResponse(
-4. Replace what you removed with sliceAndDiceAlmanacCursesData = '
+4. Replace what you removed with var sliceAndDiceAlmanacCursesData = '
-    1. so it should now be like sliceAndDiceAlmanacCursesData = '{"version":"...
+    1. so it should now be like var sliceAndDiceAlmanacCursesData = '{"version":"...
+    2. (or var sliceAndDiceAlmanacCursesData ...)
 5. Remove the text at the end of the file after the last }
     1. like );
 6. Replate what you removed with ';
     1. so it should not be like };
 7. Replace '\n' with '\\n' everywhere in the file
-8. Refresh this webpage if you still have it open.

 # Config references: